staskjs/staskjs.github.io/_posts/2016-05-03-my-workflow.md

 Since I started my developer career, I have always been using powerful tools like RubyMine or Webstorm in my regular workflow.
-They were providing me with comfortable environment and I liked embedded Git client very much.
+They were providing me with comfortable environment and I pretty much enjoyed embedded Git client.
 But there was a problem...

+## Problem

 Because of the fact that I am using more than one computer in my work, it becomes very hard to keep the same environment on both of them.
 If I tweak it